Be part of history, become a Carnegie and Kate Greenaway Judge

-The following YLG Regions are seeking to appoint a judge to represent their branch on the CILIP Carnegie and Kate Greenaway Awards judging panel (2021 and 2022): Eastern, London, North East, North West, South East, South West, West Midlands and Yorkshire & Humber.
+The following YLG Regions are seeking to appoint a judge to represent their branch on the CILIP Carnegie and Kate Greenaway Awards judging panel (2023 and 2024): South East, South West, North East, North West and Yorkshire & Humber.

-CILIP is committed to championing diversity, inclusion and representation within the awards.
-We particularly welcome applications from BAME, disabled, LGBTQ and male candidates, who have historically been under-represented on the judging panel.
+CILIP is committed to championing diversity, inclusion and representation within the awards, and particularly welcomes applications from BAME, disabled, LGBTQ+ and male candidates, who have historically been under-represented on the judging panel.